ASPHO Webinars Offer Convenient, On-Demand Educational Opportunities

 November 15, 2017, at 3 PM CT

-Moderator: Mukta Sharma, MD MPH, Assistant Professor, University of Missouri, Kansas City, Children’s Mercy Division of Pediatric Hematology Oncology
+Moderator: Mukta Sharma, MD MPH, Associate Professor, University of Missouri, Kansas City, Children’s Mercy Division of Pediatric Hematology Oncology

 Speakers: Jill Hickman Simmons, MD, Associate Professor of Pediatrics, Ian Burr Division of Pediatric Endocrinology and Diabetes, Vanderbilt University School of Medicine; Emily S. Tonorezos, MD MPH, Clinical Director, Adult Long-Term Follow-Up Program at Memorial Sloan Kettering Cancer Center

-Childhood acute lymphoblastic leukemia (ALL) is the most common childhood cancer, accounting for almost one-quarter of childhood cancer survivors.
+Childhood acute lymphoblastic leukemia (ALL) is the most common childhood cancer and accounts for almost one-quarter of childhood cancer survivors.
 Survivors of childhood ALL are at increased risk of obesity and have a higher incidence of diabetes mellitus, metabolic syndrome and cardiovascular disease than their peers.
 Causes of this increased risk are multifactorial and include treatment with corticosteroids and decreased physical activity both during treatment and following therapy.

 - Describe the multifactorial physiologic mechanisms for obesity and cardiometabolic disease and discuss potential prevention strategies for pediatric ALL patients.